Martonai/questionnare-skidrow/Documents/SystemPlan.md

 So PHP application has to read from a csv application.
 Users can fill the survey and the questionnaire.
 Application can connect to a database, and can save the results to this database.
+## 12.Installation plan
+Go up to the website and fill out the survey.